Introducing guest blogger Wayne from Daily Tourist

 About the Blogger

 Wayne Dang was born and raised in Houston and has lived in the city for 30 years.
 He is a full-time real estate investor and a part-time traveler with a firm belief that anybody is able to travel no matter how busy they are in life.
 He wants to show everybody how they can travel better and smarter like never before.
-He is the owner of The Traveling Asian which is a travel blog showcasing the best parts of traveling in the world.
+He is the owner of Daily Tourist which is a travel blog showcasing the best parts of traveling in the world.

 Bookmark this page or save it to Pinterest for later